 Shiffrin delivered her unprecedented World Championship performance when she was suffering from a severe respiratory virus, rendering her so weak that she said she could barely walk up a flight of stairs (hence, her uncharacteristic emotional collapse in the finish area when she nailed the slalom gold).

-Still a bit wheezy post-Championships, Shiffrin is planning to end the season in conservative fashion—focusing largely on winning her first giant slalom globe (the slalom globe is, once again, already in the bag)—and is already dreaming of being home and taking a few days off in a sunny, tropical climate.
+Still a bit wheezy post-Championships, Shiffrin is already dreaming of being home and taking a few days off in a sunny, tropical climate.

 “I’m looking forward to getting home, seeing my family, seeing my brother.
 It’s been November since I’ve been stateside,” she said.
 “It might be farther along, but I’m looking forward to getting to a beach somewhere.
 I’m looking forward to the last races of the season.
 Hopefully I’ll get 100 percent healthy again.”

-Shiffrin turns 24 on March 13, but much like her profound and ever-growing litany of accomplishments, her birthday is not something she dwells on—or even celebrates much.
+Shiffrin turned 24 on March 13, but much like her profound and ever-growing litany of accomplishments, her birthday is not something she dwells on—or even celebrates much.

 “Honestly, my birthday is like the records,” she said.
 “I don’t think about it.”